 However, the parties are encouraged to settle their dispute at any time during or after the hearing.
 If the parties wish to discuss settlement during the hearing, they may ask for a recess.
 The parties, with the assistance of their respective counsel, if any, will determine the terms of the settlement agreement.
-The parties are advised that the arbitration will continue to be processed until formally withdrawn by the complainant.

 This panel is not dealing with questions of law, and it is not governed by the rules of evidence which may apply in courts.
 This panel will seek to determine all ascertainable and relevant facts pertaining to the matter under consideration to arrive at a peer judgment and decision that is fair to all of the parties.
-The panel is governed and directed by the bylaws of the respective Boards of REALTORS[®] and the Code of Ethics of the NATIONAL ASSOCIATION OF REALTORS[®].
+The panel is governed and directed by the bylaws of the respective Boards of Realtors® and the Code of Ethics of the National Association of Realtors®.
 The panel determines its own rules of evidence and its own procedures to be followed with objectives of equity and due process.
 The following are the procedures that will be followed during this hearing.